skiselev/Z80-512K/Assembly_Instructions.md

 ![Electrolytic capacitor](images/Assembly_Steps-09-Electrolytic_Capacitor.jpg)

 * Solder RC2014* headers (J3 and J4):
   * If two 1x16 and one 2x10 headers are used, cut 3 pins from one of the 1x16 headers to make a 1x13 header.
-Solder 2x10 header first, making sure that its pins are parallel to the baord.
+Solder 2x10 header first, making sure that its pins are parallel to the board.
 Next solder 1x16 and 1x13 headers, making sure that they align properly with 2x10 header, and the pins form one nice straight line.
   * If 2x40 header used, using pliers gently remove extra pins - 16 pins from upper row on the left side (connector pins facing toward you), 14 pins from upper row on the right side, and one pin from the lower row on the right side.
 Refer to the picture below

 ![RC2014 bus connector](images/Assembly_Steps-10-Bus_Connector.jpg)